Halloween Horrors: When Marketing Campaigns Go Boo!

 Burger King's venture into Halloween marketing with their creepy clown stunt was a double-edged sword of tricks and treats.
 While it effectively sparked dialogue and garnered extensive media coverage, it also underscored the delicate balance between playful rivalry and the potential for unsettling imagery.

-design agency near me
+Design agency near me

-By Lume Creative April 11, 2025
+By Lume Creative May 16, 2025

-Two women are standing next to each other at a desk.
+Two women are standing next to each other holding up signs.

 More Posts